NASCAR Returns To Racing

 NASCAR Xfinity Series: Think of this series as the "minor leagues" of NASCAR.
 Typically held as a support race the day before a Cup Series racing event.

-NASCAR Gander RV & Outdoor Truck Series: Yup, it's exactly what you're thinking: pickup truck racing
+NASCAR Gander RV & Outdoor Truck Series: Yup, it's exactly what you're thinking: pickup truck racing.

 ARCA Menards Series: Considered a minor, semi-professional league, and used as a feeder series into the above three national touring series.